markdrayton/gokrazy-fr24feed/README.md

 <img width="1552" height="987" alt="screenshot" src="https://github.com/user-attachments/assets/1691a384-6a27-4d07-bd78-69391f2a58cb" />

-Run `fr24feed` on a [gokrazy](http://gokrazy.org/) appliance.
-It's a bit of a hack -- the `fr24feed` binary assumes it is running under Raspbian and shells out to `bash`, `pgrep`, and other tools that aren't present in a userspace-free gokrazy appliance.
+Run `fr24feed` on a [gokrazy](http://gokrazy.org/) appliance. `fr24feed`
+is statically compiled (✅) but getting it running with no userspace requires a bit of a dance -- the `fr24feed` binary assumes it is running under Raspbian and shells out to `bash`, `pgrep`, and other tools that aren't present in a userspace-free gokrazy appliance.
 To make things work, the `fr24feed` process runs in a separate mount namespace under `/run/fr24feed` containing dummy versions of the tools it calls.

 ## Limitations